Serena Williams Loses It, Calls Umpire a "Liar" and a "Thief"

 It all began when she appeared to be getting coaching from the sidelines.

 She looked up at her coach who was motioning for her to go up to the net.
 She continued to go to the net.
-Ramos issued a point penalty.
+The coach spoke with her and that set her off.

 Serena screamed at Ramos:

-Note: Update: 9/9/2018: Serena was fined $17,000 Sunday for multiple code violations.
-Fans and many in the media claim the Umpire is sexist and doesn’t treat men the same way.
-The fact is, however, that she did commit the violations.